RALifeCoach/full-stack-travel-test/README.md

 #Toptal Travel Readme
 ##Project structure
-The project contains 2 sub-projects: toptal (the FE code) and total-server (the BE code).
+The project contains 3 sub-projects: toptal (the FE code), toptal-db (the DB startup script) and total-server (the BE code).

 ###Server
 - This is written in node.js.
 It requires 2 private files: